D3153/Unix-Final-Project/README.md

 requirements.
 Try to complete the core of the project.
 Have the completed guide to installation.
 Make sure applications are pre installed.
 Week 4: Final touches and presentation.

+USER INFO:
+This desktop is for anyone who loves to make music and loves to listen to music.
+This desktop is catered to a younger audience, anyone from 12-35, but any user can enjoy it.
+Using Debian will make it easier for new linux users to navigate through this desktop.

+Charlie is a 22 year old who aspires to produce music for her band.
+Her friends do not know how to make music so he tries find a simple beginner friendly music production desktop provided with apps.
+The problem is that he cannot find any that is beginner friendly and found the applications overwhelming for new music lovers.
+That why we made this new desktop, for people who are learning/beginners to music prodiction.